ibmresilient/resilient-community-apps/fn_joe_sandbox_analysis/README.md

 ---

 ## Installation

+### App Host

+All the components for running this integration in a container already exist when using the App Host app.

+To install,

+Navigate to Administrative Settings and then the Apps tab.

+Click the Install button and select the downloaded file: ```app-joe_sandbox_analysis-1.0.4.zip```.

+Go to the Configuration tab and edit the app.config file, editing the API key for fn_joe_sandbox_analysis qand making any additional setting changes.

+### Integration Server
 * Download the `fn_joe_sandbox_analysis.zip`.
 * Copy the `.zip` to your Integration Server and SSH into it.
 * **Unzip** the package: